T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     * If there are trouble with accessing FE_GROUP protected content, please check `wkhtmltopdf`_.

   * *url*: `u:<url>` - any URL, pointing to an internal or external destination.

+  * *uid*: `uid:<int>` - the tt_contents.uid of a QFQ PageContent record (shown on hover in the backend).
+This will render only the raw QFQ processed bodytext of the specified PageContent, without additional tags, styles, or CSS includes.
+    QFQ will retrieve the PageContent's bodytext from the Typo3 database, parse it, and render it as a PDF.
+Parameters can be
+    passed: `uid:<int>[?arg1=value1][&arg2=value2][...]` and will be available in the SIP store for the QFQ PageContent, or passed as wkhtmltopdf arguments, if applicable.

   * *WKHTML Options* for `page`, `urlParam` or `url`: